 The single most common mistake that we see is something that acts as a precursor to the issues listed above, meaning that if you avoid this single mistake then you will, more than likely, avoid all of the other mistakes we’ve mentioned already.

 When you come to buy iPad devices, regardless of whether you’re adding to an established deployment or starting fresh, you should really be thinking about who you’re going to buy them from and why.
-Buying direct from a high street or online retailer will likely mean that you’re not going to learn about the likes of iTunes U, Apple Professional Training or Vision & Plan offerings.
+Buying direct from a high street or online retailer will likely mean that you’re not going to learn about the likes of iTunes U, Apple Professional Learning or Vision & Plan offerings.
 You’ll simply receive a box of iPads and not much else.
 If, however, you’re wanting to make your deployment a success from day one then you need to be dealing with a real expert.

 Comment Below